2023 Premier Volleyball League season

-The 2023 Premier Volleyball League (PVL) season was the sixth season of the Premier Volleyball League.
+The 2023 Premier Volleyball League (PVL) season was the seventh (Note: Considered as the sixth season of the PVL by its organizers at the time.
+The succeeding 2024–25 season was later considered as the eight season.) season of the Premier Volleyball League.
 The season started on February 4, 2023 with the beginning of the 2023 First All-Filipino Conference and ended on December 16, 2023 with the conclusion of the 2023 Second All-Filipino Conference.

+This was the final season to use the old calendar that ran through a full calendar year.
+To align with the FIVB calendar, the following season was extended to include a fourth conference that served as the transition to the current June-to-May calendar.